Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and

-In this paper, we aim to drive the Hawking-like temperature of the apparent horizons of the cosmological black hole solution in STVG theory living in FLRW spacetime background \cite{Perez2019} with and beyond semiclassical approximation.
-We use Hamilton-Jacobi and Parikh-Wilczek approaches for tunneling massive and massless particles, respectively based on semiclassical approximation.
-Similar to the FLRW case \cite{Cai2009}, the results in both approaches are the same and satisfy the correspondence principle.
+As mentioned above, the STVG theory has compatibility with a lot of cosmological and galactic observations, and it accurately describes them, even in strong gravitational fields.
+But how about the cosmological black holes and their Hawking-like radiation?
+How STVG theory makes an impact on the Hawking-like radiation associated with apparent horizons of a cosmological black hole in the FLRW background?
+May the corresponding Hawking-like temperature as a function of the dimensionless STVG parameter, $\alpha$, be suggested as an observational tool for distinguishing the STVG theory from GR?
+These questions motivate us to study the Hawking-like temperature of the apparent horizons of the cosmological black hole solution in the STVG theory \cite{Perez2019} living in the FLRW background.
+We apply Hamilton-Jacobi and Parikh-Wilczek methods for tunneling of massive and massless particles, respectively based on semiclassical approximation, and also we examine how considering back-reaction effects in Parikh-Wilczek method can address the information paradox through a non-vanishing correlation function.
 Then, we use the Hamilton-Jacobi method of tunneling beyond the semiclassical approximation for a massless scalar field as a tunneling particle to apply all higher-order quantum corrections to the previous semiclassical results.
-All of the quantities deduced in the paper tend to the corresponding ones of the McVittie universe in the limit $\alpha\rightarrow 0$.
+It is worth noting that all quantities deduced in the paper tend to the corresponding ones of the McVittie universe in the limit $\alpha\rightarrow 0$.
 In the rest of the paper, we set $c=1$, where $c$ is the speed of light.
-Also, all the figures in the paper are plotted using the scale factor of $\Lambda$ Cold Dark Matter ($\Lambda$CDM) model, which is $a(t)=\left(\frac{\left(1-\Omega_{\Lambda,0}\right)}{\Omega_{\Lambda,0}}\sinh\left(\frac{3}{2} H_{0}\sqrt{\Omega_{\Lambda,0}}\,t\right)^{2}\right)^{\frac{1}{3}}$ where $H_{0}=2.27\times 10^{-18}\,(s^{-1})\approx 70\,(km\,s^{-1}\,Mpc^{-1})$ and $\Omega_{\Lambda,0}=0.7$ are the late-time Hubble factor and the cosmological constant density parameter, respectively.
-The paper is organized as follows.
-In Section \ref{STVG} we briefly review the metric and properties of the cosmological black hole solution in STVG.
-Next, in Section \ref{HRSA} the Hamilton-Jacobi and Parikh-Wilczek methods based on the semiclassical approximation for massive and massless particles are studied, respectively.
-Then, section \ref{HRBSA} includes discussing the Hamilton-Jacobi method beyond semiclassical approximation.
-Finally, in Section \ref{SaC} we end with some conclusions.
+Also, all figures in the paper are plotted using the scale factor of $\Lambda$CDM model, which is $a(t)=\left(\frac{\left(1-\Omega_{\Lambda,0}\right)}{\Omega_{\Lambda,0}}\sinh\left(\frac{3}{2} H_{0}\sqrt{\Omega_{\Lambda,0}}\,t\right)^{2}\right)^{\frac{1}{3}}$ where $H_{0}=2.27\times 10^{-18}\,\mathrm{s^{-1}}\approx 70\,\,\mathrm{km\,s^{-1}\,\,Mpc^{-1}}$ and $\Omega_{\Lambda,0}=0.7$ are the late-time Hubble and the cosmological constant density parameters, respectively.